SarangDeshmukh7/SarangDeshmukh7/README.md

-- 🔭 I’m currently working in the feild of Data Science.
+- 🔭 I’m graduate Engineer from University of Pune.
 - 🌱 I’m currently learning Statistics and Machine Learning concepts in more detail.
 - 👯 I’m looking to collaborate on my Blogging website [Capable Machine](https://capablemachine.com/)
 - 🤔 I’m looking for help with Cloud Computing.